netgroup-polito/KubernetesOnDesktop/README.md

 cloudify-uninstall
 ```

 **Note:** During the uninstall process it will be asked if you want to remove the `k8s-on-desktop` namespace too.
-This is because by removing it all the Persistent Volume Claims will be removed too resulting in a REMOTE CONFIGURATION AND DATA LOST for each application!!!
-So, BE CAREFUL when chosing whether to remove it or not.
+This is because by removing it all the Persistent Volume Claims will be removed too resulting in a REMOTE CONFIGURATION AND DATA LOSS for each application!!!
+So, BE CAREFUL when choosing whether to remove it or not.

 ## Acknowledgments